krmarshall/TotalWarhammerDataParser/README.md

 - Use the above image conversion settings/scripts appropriately
 - Copy extracted data TWPData repo
 - Copy extracted imgs TotalWarhammerPlanner repo frontend/public/imgs

-## Mods that add factions

-If mod added factions arent showing up double check cultures_tables and cultures_subsultures tables, may have to hardcode a fix in ./src/stapleFuntions3/cultures_culturesSubcultures.js.
-Also likely have to add entries in ./src/lists/cultureMap.js

 ## Character Skill Node Faction/Subcultures